 Why your kids will love this DIY pencil holder

 With a lot of kids doing the virtual learning thing, giving them a work space where they keep their stuff organized has become very important.
 My kids are lucky enough to have desks where they do their schoolwork.
 But it can be challenging for them to keep their supplies and materials organized to make them easy to get to.
 All this helps to make it easier to complete their work in a timely fashion.
 This worm pencil holder craft is not only adorable, but it's really functional.
 Make one with your kids and have them place it on their desk or wherever they are doing their school work to hold pencils, pens, markers, even a small pair of scissors.
 Basically all the things that are typically cluttering up a desk.

-WHAT SUPPLIES DO YOU NEED TO MAKE A WORM PENCIL HOLDER?
+WHAT SUPPLIES DO YOU NEED TO MAKE A DIY PENCIL HOLDER?